rails/rails/guides/source/routing.md

 end
 ```

-Both the +matches?+ method and the lambda gets the +request+ object as an argument.
+Both the `matches?` method and the lambda gets the `request` object as an argument.

 ### Route Globbing